 After the event, it was noted that the key role played by women in the distribution of the poppies, had more than justified the need for a British Legion Women’s Section – which had only been formed 01-03 August 1921.

-On 05 November 1937, the Northampton Mercury looked back to Armistice Day 1921: “How many Northampton people who will be wearing a Flanders Poppy on Armistice Day are aware how the movement originated?
+The Northampton Mercury looked back to Armistice Day 1921, on 5 November 1937 [sic]: “How many Northampton people who will be wearing a Flanders Poppy on Armistice Day are aware how the movement originated?

 It was a French woman, Madame Guerin, who first thought that the poppy would make an appropriate emblem to sell in aid of ex-Servicemen in distress. …